efxtv/TorServiceFirefoxNetwork/README.md

 #Install firefox
 Hope you know that

 <a href="https://raw.githubusercontent.com/efxtv/TorServiceFirefoxNetwork/main/Run.sh" target="_blank">IP CHANGER SCRIPT</a>

-configur firefox with tor proxy + quick IP changer <a href="https://uk2blogger.blogspot.com/2021/01/mozilla-firefox-proxy-settings-with-tor.html" target="_blank">You should visit Uk2blogger</a> and get all the commands to configuration the required changes on Firefox.
+Configur firefox with tor proxy + quick IP changer <a href="https://uk2blogger.blogspot.com/2021/01/mozilla-firefox-proxy-settings-with-tor.html" target="_blank">You should visit Uk2blogger</a> and get all the commands to configuration the required changes on Firefox.

 Youtube video will be uploaded <a href="https://#" target="_blank">soon</a>